coder/coder/docs/platforms/docker.md

    <img src="../images/platforms/docker/create-workspace.png">

-   Now wait a few moments for the workspace to build...
+   Now wait a few moments for the workspace to build.
 After the first build, the image is cached and subsequent builds will take a few seconds.

 1. Your workspace is ready to go!